Lone Star Tick

 Ticks on Humans: What to Do if You Find a Tick

-For those few of you that have never had a tick on you, your day is probably coming.
+For those of you who have never had a tick on you, your day is probably coming.
 Do you know what proper steps to take when that happens?
-If your answer is no, I’d encourage you to stick around because this information could keep you or one of your loved ones from getting very sick from a tick bite.
+If your answer is no, I’d encourage you to stick around because this information could keep you or a loved one from getting very sick after a tick bite.Ā Please note, I’m not a doctor, nurse, or anyone in the medical field.
+Please consult with your health provider if you have medical questions.

 Don’t Panic!

-Although Lyme disease is a growing concern especially concerning tick bites, your chances of catching the disease are extremely low in the first 24 hours.
-So if you plan on camping or doing any hiking, be sure to check yourself immediately afterward instead of waiting until later.
+Although Lyme disease is a growing concern, especially concerning tick bites, your chances of catching the disease are extremely low in the first 24 hours.
+So if you plan toĀ camp or go hiking, be sure to check yourself immediately afterward rather than waiting.
 If you do happen to find one latched onto your skin, take a deep breath and try to stay calm.
-This will make the process a whole lot easier to properly remove it.
+This’ll make the process a whole lot easier to properly remove it.Ā

 Have the Proper Tools

 Don’t make the mistake of using your fingers to remove any unwanted tick.
-Doing it this way may remove the body of the tick, but the head may still be there and continue to spread harmful pathogens into your body without you realizing it.
-Fine-tipped tweezers are the best tool to use when removing a tick.
-In the past, you may remember seeing someone use a lighter or hot match tip to kill and remove a tick but this is actually not a good idea because it can cause the tick to regurgitate those same pathogens that can then cause a serious infection.
-There’s also the chance you can burn yourself with that method.
+Doing it this way may remove the tick’s body, but the head may still be there under the skin, continuing to spread harmful pathogens into your body without you realizing it.
+Fine-tipped tweezers are the best tool for removing a tick.
+In the past, you may have seen someone use a lighter or a hot match tip to kill and remove a tick, but this isn’t a good idea because it can cause the tick to regurgitate pathogens that can lead to a serious infection.Ā There’s also the chance you can burn yourself with that method.

-• While using tweezers, get as close to the base of the tick where it’s latched on and gently apply pressure without squeezing for best removal.
+• While using tweezers, get as close as possible to the base of the tick where it’s latched on, and gently apply pressure without squeezing for the best removal.

 • Don’t twist or jerk the tweezers while you’re pulling upward.
-Doing so can cause the head or the mouth of the tick to remain behind underneath the skin even when you’ve removed its body.
-This can lead to a serious infection if this goes unnoticed.
+Doing so can cause the head or the mouth of the tick to remain underneath the skin even when you’ve removed its body.
+This can lead to a serious infection if it goes unnoticed.Ā

-• Should the head or parts of the mouth remain behind, continue to use the tweezers to remove it.
-If you are unable to remove everything that’s beneath the skin, thoroughly clean the area with rubbing alcohol and then finish washing with soap and warm water.
-It’s important to try and remove tick parts that have been left behind.
-You should also consider applying a strong antiseptic to try and kill any “germs” left behind.
-Do your best for overall best results!
+• Should the head or parts of the mouth remain behind, continue to use the tweezers to remove them, if possible.
+If you’re unable to remove everything beneath the skin, thoroughly clean the area withĀ rubbing alcohol, then finish washing with soap and warm water.
+It’s important to try to remove the tick parts that’ve been left behind.
+You should also consider applying a strong antiseptic to try to kill any “germs” left behind.
+Do your best for the overall desired results!

 • Look for any red discoloration of the skin or swelling in the area of the bite.
-If you see these signs, you’re better safe than sorry by going to a health professional for a check-up.
+If you see these signs, it’s better to be safe than sorry by going to a health professional for a check-up and some tests.

 How to Dispose of a Tick